Moon: Eclipses

 Eclipses only occur when the Sun, Earth, and Moon are all in a straight line (termed "syzygy").
 Solar eclipses occur at new moon, when the Moon is between the Sun and Earth.
 In contrast, lunar eclipses occur at full moon, when Earth is between the Sun and Moon.
 The apparent size of the Moon is roughly the same as that of the Sun, with both being viewed at close to one-half a degree wide.
-The Sun is much larger than the Moon but it is the vastly greater distance that gives it the same apparent size as the much closer and much smaller Moon from the perspective of Earth.
+The Sun is much larger than the Moon, but it is the vastly greater distance that gives it the same apparent size as the much closer and much smaller Moon from the perspective of Earth.
 The variations in apparent size, due to the non-circular orbits, are nearly the same as well, though occurring in different cycles.
 This makes possible both total (with the Moon appearing larger than the Sun) and annular (with the Moon appearing smaller than the Sun) solar eclipses.
 In a total eclipse, the Moon completely covers the disc of the Sun and the solar corona becomes visible to the naked eye.

 Because the distance between the Moon and Earth is very slowly increasing over time, the angular diameter of the Moon is decreasing.
 As it evolves toward becoming a red giant, the size of the Sun, and its apparent diameter in the sky, are slowly increasing.
 The combination of these two changes means that hundreds of millions of years ago, the Moon would always completely cover the Sun on solar eclipses, and no annular eclipses were possible.
 Likewise, hundreds of millions of years in the future, the Moon will no longer cover the Sun completely, and total solar eclipses will not occur.

-Because the Moon's orbit around Earth is inclined by about 5.145° (5° 9') to the orbit of Earth around the Sun, eclipses do not occur at every full and new moon.
+As the Moon's orbit around Earth is inclined by about 5.145° (5° 9′) to the orbit of Earth around the Sun, eclipses do not occur at every full and new moon.
 For an eclipse to occur, the Moon must be near the intersection of the two orbital planes.
 The periodicity and recurrence of eclipses of the Sun by the Moon, and of the Moon by Earth, is described by the saros, which has a period of approximately 18 years.

 Because the Moon continuously blocks the view of a half-degree-wide circular area of the sky, the related phenomenon of occultation occurs when a bright star or planet passes behind the Moon and is occulted: hidden from view.
 In this way, a solar eclipse is an occultation of the Sun.
 Because the Moon is comparatively close to Earth, occultations of individual stars are not visible everywhere on the planet, nor at the same time.
 Because of the precession of the lunar orbit, each year different stars are occulted.